shobrook/syntaxis/README.md

 #### `get_freq_map(nodes=[], skip=[]) -> Dict[str, int]`

-Returns a dictionary mapping node types to their frequency of occurence in the AST. `nodes` is a list of nodes to analyze, and the `skip` parameter is a list of subtrees to skip in the traversal.
+Returns a dictionary mapping node types to their frequency of occurence in the AST. `nodes` is a list of nodes to analyze and the `skip` parameter is a list of subtrees to skip in the traversal.
 Both are optional, and by default `get_freq_map()` will return a dictionary containing all node types in the tree and their frequencies.

 ```python
 # Counts the number of 'while' and 'for' loops present in the AST